 Availability is a key cybersecurity concept that is often neglected in official business programs.
 However, a compromise on availability will be quickly noticed and will soon start piling up problems for you as a business owner.
 While high availability methods may be an extra cost that can be tough to justify, they should still be considered, especially if your business relies on networks and systems for all of its major workflows.

 In all likelihood, the chances of a piece of hardware spontaneously failing are low.
-The most common scenario that mandates failover is power outage.
+The most common scenario that mandates fault tolerance is a power outage.
 They are common in all areas of the world and can cause heavy inconvenience, not to mention potentially damaging hardware.
-This is why most enterprise networks implement Uninterruptable Power Supplies or UPSs.
+This is why most enterprise networks implement Uninterruptible Power Supplies or UPS.
 A UPS is a device that serves as a backup power supply for computer hardware using battery backups.
 During normal activity, devices use the main building power while the batteries sit on standby.
 As soon as a power outage occurs, the UPS kicks in and the devices use battery power to continue activity.
 Keep in mind that UPSs are limited in their uptime; they can only provide power for the batteries’ lifespan, which will vary depending on the quality of the UPS.
 15 minutes to an hour can usually be expected.
 It is also important to keep in mind that UPSs can be quite pricey, so small businesses should prioritize implementing them for their core devices and systems rather than every last computer.
 Routers, switches, and key servers should be the main priorities.

-It is understandable if High Availability features are not cost justifiable for your small business budget.
+It is understandable if High Availability features are not cost-justifiable for your small business budget.
 However, they should always be considered, and you should opt to implement redundancy wherever it is cheap.
-At the very least, I recommend that you keep hot spares of your router on hand, as well as several extra hard drives, network cables, and peripherals in order to provide some form of redundancy to your systems.
+At the very least, I recommend that you keep hot spares of your router on hand, as well as several extra hard drives, network cables, and peripherals, in order to provide some form of redundancy to your systems.

 External Links